Issue 285 – Aug/Sept 2019

 Remodeling experts Doug Horgan and Tom Johnston demonstrate the methods and materials they use to keep every surface in a client's house clean and safe.

-Framing this classic detail is easier than you think
+Framing this classic detail capped with a hip roof or a shed roof is easier than you think.

 Behind the brick lies an airtight envelope and an extravagant bath